Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 3. Structure of the Programme

-2. With the permission of the Heads of the Departments concerned, a candidate may substitute a paper of another subject for one of the required papers.
+2. With the permission of the Heads of Schools or Programmes concerned, a candidate may substitute a paper of another subject for one of the subject-specific papers.
 When such permission is granted, prerequisite and corequisite requirements laid down in the Prescriptions may be waived.

 4. Prerequisites, Corequisites and Restrictions